pjungwir/pgcon-2023-talk-exec-phase/slides.md

   to copy a node, to print a node, to read a node back from what was printed.
 - Until recently you had to write all these each time you added a node, but now there is some clever codegen that does it for you.
-  - There is some tree-walking code with big switch statements where you might need to handle your new node type.
+  - There is still some tree-walking code with big switch statements where you might need to handle your new node type.

 - You will also see a lot of List members.
   - A List is also a Node, but it's a node that has a bunch of other nodes.